Golimumab: Medical uses

+Adverse effects

+The most common adverse reactions (incidence >5%) are upper respiratory tract infection, nasopharyngitis, and injection site reactions.

 Development

 Golimumab binds to both soluble and transmembrane forms of TNFα.
 The antibody was isolated from a hybridoma clone produced by transgenic mice immunized with human TNFα.
 The golimumab-secreting clone was selected after being assayed for human light and heavy chains and TNFα-binding.
 The commercial product is produced in a recombinant cell line cultured by continuous perfusion.

-Uses : Approvals and indications

-The European Medicines Agency (EMA) has approved the use of golimumab as a treatment for rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis.
-Golimumab was approved for the treatment by the US Food and Drug Administration (FDA) as well as the European Medicines Agency (EMA) in 2013 for the treatment of ulcerative colitis.
-Golimumab can either be used via a self administered subcutaneous injection or intravenous injection.